Commerce ePathshala

 Outward Orientation in Foreign Trade Policy

-Inward Orientation |
+| Basis | Inward Orientation | Outward Orientation |

-Focuses on domestic production and restricting
+| Definition | Focuses on domestic production and restricting

-imports to protect local industries. |
+imports to protect local industries. | Encourages export-led growth and integration with

 global markets. |

-High import tariffs, quotas, and restrictions. |
+| Trade Policy | High import tariffs, quotas, and restrictions. | Low trade barriers, free trade agreements, and

 global integration. |

-Domestic market as the primary source of demand. |
+| Market Focus | Domestic market as the primary source of demand. | Global market as the primary growth driver. |

-Less innovation due to lack of competition. |
+| Innovation & Efficiency | Less innovation due to lack of competition. | More innovation due to exposure to global

 competition. |

-Import substitution policies reduce foreign
+| Currency Management | Import substitution policies reduce foreign

-Export promotion policies enhance foreign
+exchange dependence. | Export promotion policies enhance foreign

 exchange earnings. |

-India (before 1991), Latin American countries
+| Example Countries | India (before 1991), Latin American countries

-China, South Korea, Singapore (export-led
+(historically). | China, South Korea, Singapore (export-led

 growth). |